legion0/screeps/README.md

 ## Aspirational TODO

+* Figure out a better way to check if boot needs to haul to spawn than checking if hauler is alive.
 * Incorporate simultaneous actions in Action.ts: https://docs.screeps.com/simultaneous-actions.html
 * Use segments to sync across servers for server cache (for objects with ids or that implement serialization themselves)
 * Have creep spawn requests take in destination position and time and plan creep spawns to arrive at the destination position at the given time.